-I have a lot of varied interests, from alternate history to obscure history to what does it really means to be a self-made man.
+I have many varied interests, from alternate history to obscure history to what it really means to be a self-made man.
 All three seem to show up in my gaming.
 I have campaign ideas set in alternative history.
 I have tried to run a campaign around the obscure pretenders to the various thrones, active and forgotten, of Europe.
 While not as direct, I even have campaign ideas that provide a wide latitude to explore what being truly self-made means.

 The best is when such ideas intersect.

-In reading the comments to “The Crowned Heads of Europe” earlier, one such intersection sprung to mind.
+One such intersection sprung to mind in reading the comments to “The Crowned Heads of Europe” earlier.
 The comment asked where my favorite madmen of history, and one of the five greatest people in the history of America, strode on the stage, Norton I, Emperor of the United States and Protector of Mexico.
 This is only a first pass, but here is my random campaign idea for characters on His Majesty’s Secret Service.

 Good afternoon gentleman.